winstonsieck/simple-r-script-docker/README.md

 2)  r-docker-hello: Fires up R and returns "hello world."
 Shows how to make a directory, copy an R script into a container, and run the script - with json format used for the command.

-3)  r-docker-read-json: Reads a json file into R and convert to data frame for further analysis (here just informing user that it worked).
+3)  r-docker-read-json: Reads a json file into R and converts to data frame for further analysis (here just informing user that it worked).
 Dockerfile installs an R package, and copies script and input data files into the container.

-4)  r-docker-write: Generates some random data and save out as a csv.
+4)  r-docker-write: Generates some random data and saves out as a csv.
 Base Docker behavior is that container data is lost when container is done.
 The Dockerfile here gives a run command to save data in external directory.

 5)  r-docker-clean: Reads in a messy json file, cleans and converts to data frame, then saves as a csv in an external directory.
 Includes a compose.yaml file to simplify the build/run command.

 If needed, you can get a VM with Docker up and running pretty easily with this [Digital Ocean setup](https://marketplace.digitalocean.com/apps/docker "Docker Droplet").
 Posit recommends 2 cores and 4G memory for testing/sandboxing.
-This [guidance](https://support.posit.co/hc/en-us/articles/115002344588-Configuration-and-sizing-recommendations) is for Posit products, but requirement "depends mostly on R."
+The [guidance](https://support.posit.co/hc/en-us/articles/115002344588-Configuration-and-sizing-recommendations) is for Posit products, but requirement "depends mostly on R."